bndernet/bnder-docs/docs/tmb/groups.md

 ## Use cases

-If you have a Team with multiple members, and you want to assign a task to the whole team, just create a new group, add all members you want to, and now you only have to assign the task to the group instead of all members.
-Every group member will see the tasks of the group.
+If you want to assign a task to multiple members, just create a group.
+Every group member can work on the task and push updates to it.
+This makes it easier for whole teams to work on multiple tasks.

 ## Group commands